Antiferromagnetic spin fluctuations and superconductivity in NbRh$_2$B$_2$ and TaRh$_2$B$_2$ with a chiral crystal structure: results and discussion

 Next, we will discuss effects of the ASOC.
-For Li$_2$(Pt,Pd)$_3$B, the effect of the ASOC is discussed in terms of band splitting near the Fermi level, which is calculated to be 200 meV for Li$_2$Pt$_3$B and 30 meV for Li$_2$Pd$_3$B\cite{PhysRevB.72.174505}.
-In Fig. 8, the band splitting near the L point is calculated to be 140 meV for {\tar} and 30 meV for {\nbr}.
-Spin-orbit interactions and electron correlations are usually not reciprocal in nature.
+For Li$_2$(Pt,Pd)$_3$B, the effect of the ASOC is discussed in terms of band splitting near the Fermi level.
+Average splitting of the two bands closest to the Fermi level due to SOC is 30 meV in {\nbr} and 50 meV in {\tar}.
+Spin-orbit interactions and electron correlations are usually in a reciprocal relationship.
 Namely, in systems with strong electron correlations, SOC is weak and in systems with large SOC, electron correlations are weak.
 However, there are some exceptions to this principle.
-Contrary to the usual case, the compound Sr$_2$IrO$_4$ containing heavy element is a Mott insulator, while Sr$_2$CoO$_4$ and Sr$_2$RhO$_4$ are metals \cite{Sr2CoO4_PhysRevLett.93.167202,Sr2RhO4_PhysRevLett.97.106401,SrIrO4_Kim_PhysRevLett.101.076402,Sr2IrO4_Watanabe_PhysRevLett.105.216410}.
+Contrary to the usual case, the compound Sr$_2$IrO$_4$ containing a heavy element is a Mott insulator, while Sr$_2$CoO$_4$ and Sr$_2$RhO$_4$ are metals \cite{Sr2CoO4_PhysRevLett.93.167202,Sr2RhO4_PhysRevLett.97.106401,SrIrO4_Kim_PhysRevLett.101.076402,Sr2IrO4_Watanabe_PhysRevLett.105.216410}.
 Spin-orbit interactions can explain this difference.
-Sr$_2$IrO$_4$ contains a slightly tilted IrO$_6$ octahedra\cite{Sr2IrO4_Watanabe_PhysRevLett.105.216410}.
-The stranger ionic nature of the oxide leads to an approximately 5/6 filled $t_{2g}$ shell of Ir.
+Sr$_2$IrO$_4$ contains a slightly tilted IrO$_6$ octahedron\cite{Sr2IrO4_Watanabe_PhysRevLett.105.216410}.
+The stronger ionic nature of the oxide leads to an approximately 5/6 filled $t_{2g}$ shell of Ir.
 As a result, a Mott insulator is realized.
 The Mott insulator is realized when spin-orbit interactions and Coulomb interaction further split the orbitals that were initially split by the crystal field in Sr$_2$IrO$_4$\cite{SrIrO4_Kim_PhysRevLett.101.076402}.